id-studiolab/cookbook/index.markdown

   - A link to the repository where your project is hosted
   - 3 keywords

-If you are already familiar with github you can also contribute by cloning the repo, edit it and making a pull request.
+If you are already familiar with github you can also contribute by cloning the repo, edit it and maka a pull request.

 #### 3. Wait for the resource to be published
 Your resource will manually be added to the list, you will receive a notification when the contents will be published.